HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/_ADV~All_Flashing.md

 <p>By clicking the flashing element button on the left side, you can edit the properties of the entire corresponding group of flashing elements.</p>

 {{ box_icons([
-  ("img/FlashingGableTrimIcon64x64.png", "Gable"),
+  ("img/FlashingGableTrimIcon64x64.png", "Gable trim"),
   ("img/FlashingGutterIcon64x64.png", "Gutter"),
-  ("img/FlashingGutterApronIcon64x64.png", "Drip edge"),
+  ("img/FlashingGutterApronIcon64x64.png", "Drip"),
   ("img/FlashingRidgeRidgeIcon64x64.png", "Ridge")
 ], "... and more", width=55, height=55, fontSize=10) }}